The Last of Us: Left Behind: Development

 The smaller time frame of development for Left Behind gave the team an opportunity to trial mechanics and ideas that they were unable to test on the main game.
 With the game's combat, an added feature was to allow players to focus the attention of the Infected towards human enemies, allowing an easier escape.
 The gameplay was also more focused on the characters, as opposed to the combat, to allow players to relate to them more.
 The gameplay sequences were designed to contrast with other moments of Ellie's life; for example, the water gun fight with Riley is contrasted to the gunfights with enemies.
 The team found that creating some gameplay mechanics was a challenge, with even fewer combat scenarios in Left Behind than in The Last of Us.
 The animation of the masks also presented a challenge, due to the number of joints; it took various iterations before the final design was implemented.

-The Last of Us: Left Behind was released worldwide for the PlayStation 3 on February 14, 2014 as a downloadable expansion pack to The Last of Us.
+The Last of Us: Left Behind was released worldwide for the PlayStation 3 on February 14, 2014, as downloadable content for The Last of Us.
 It was later bundled with The Last of Us Remastered, an updated version of the game released for the PlayStation 4 on July 29, 2014.
 It was released as a standalone expansion pack for PlayStation 3 and PlayStation 4 on May 12, 2015.
-Left Behind was included in The Last of Us Part I, a remake of the original game, released on PlayStation 5 in September 2022, and set for release on Windows in March 2023.
+Left Behind was included in The Last of Us Part I, a remake of the original game, released on PlayStation 5 in September 2022, and on Windows in March 2023.
 Left Behind was adapted in the seventh episode of the television series The Last of Us, which aired on February 26, 2023.